digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

   format was not supported for production use and will not work with smart contract upgrades, it is now unavailable.**

-- ``payload`` field contains contract fields as defined in the Daml template and formatted according to :doc:`lf-value-specification`.
+- ``payload`` field contains contract fields as defined in the Daml template and formatted according to :doc:`../lf-value-specification`.

 .. _create-response: